• Archives

 Share on FacebookShare on Twitter

-The governor highlighting the importance of such projects said, “Working with companies like Facebook and many others, we are advancing Virginia’s position as a global leader in the technology economy.”
+Emphasizing the significance of projects like these, Governor McAuliffe stated, “Working with companies like Facebook and many others, we are advancing Virginia’s position as a global leader in the technology economy.”

-Facebook through its director of data center strategy Rachel Peterson said “One of the many important factors in our search for a new data center location is being able to source clean and renewable energy.
-We also look for great partnerships within the local community, robust infrastructure and a strong pool of local talent.”
+Facebook has also voiced their excitement for the project.
+Rachel Peterson, the company’s Director of Data Center Strategy, underscored the importance of environmental considerations in their strategy.
+“One of the many important factors in our search for a new data center location is being able to source clean and renewable energy.
+We also look for great partnerships within the local community, robust infrastructure, and a strong pool of local talent.”

-Besides its functioning data centres in Iowa, North Carolina and Oregon, it has some under construction in Fort Worth, Texas; New Albany, Ohio and Los Lunas, New Mexico.
-Outside the US, Facebook has two data centres in Lulea, Sweden and another in Clonee in Ireland with another under construction in Odense, Denmark.
+Currently, Facebook operates data centres in Iowa, North Carolina and Oregon.
+They have several more under construction in places such as Fort Worth, Texas; New Albany, Ohio; and Los Lunas, New Mexico.
+Internationally, the company operates twin data centres in Lulea, Sweden, one in Clonee, Ireland, and another under construction in Odense, Denmark.

 Related Posts: